Composite Joists

 Versatile integration with supporting structures

-In addition to system-wide benefits, composite joists offer versatile integration with supporting structures.
-The figures below illustrate two common connection types: the standard seat connection (Figure 1), which bears on the supporting beam, and the flush-framed connection (Figure 2), which aligns the joist’s top chord with the support for a more streamlined floor profile.
+Composite joists can be designed to integrate with supporting structures in a variety of ways.
+The figures below illustrate two common connection types: the standard seat connection (Figure 1), which bears on the supporting beam, and the flush-frame connection (Figure 2), which aligns the joist’s top chord with the supporting beam for a more streamlined floor profile.
 These options provide flexibility to meet varying design and construction requirements.

 Composite Joist with Standard Seat Connection